Philip Roth: Writing career

 Sabbath's Theater (1995) may have Roth's most lecherous protagonist, Mickey Sabbath, a disgraced former puppeteer.
 It won his second National Book Award.
 In complete contrast, American Pastoral (1997), the first volume of his so-called American Trilogy, focuses on the life of virtuous Newark star athlete Swede Levov, and the tragedy that befalls him when his teenage daughter becomes a domestic terrorist during the late 1960s.
 It won the Pulitzer Prize for Fiction.

 The Dying Animal (2001) is a short novel about eros and death that revisits literary professor David Kepesh, protagonist of two 1970s works, The Breast and The Professor of Desire (1977).
-In The Plot Against America (2004), Roth imagines an alternative American history in which Charles Lindbergh, aviator hero and isolationist, is elected U.S. President in 1940, and the U.S. negotiates an understanding with Hitler's Nazi Germany and embarks on its own program of anti-Semitism.
+In The Plot Against America (2004), Roth imagines an alternative American history in which Charles Lindbergh, aviator hero and isolationist, is elected U.S. President in 1940, and the U.S. negotiates an understanding with Hitler's Nazi Germany and embarks on its own program of antisemitism.

 Roth's novel Everyman, a meditation on illness, aging, desire, and death, was published in May 2006.
 It was Roth's third book to win the PEN/Faulkner Award, making him the only person so honored.
 Exit Ghost, which again features Nathan Zuckerman, was released in October 2007.
 It was the last Zuckerman novel.
 Indignation, Roth's 29th book, was published on September 16, 2008.
 Set in 1951, during the Korean War, it follows Marcus Messner's departure from Newark to Ohio's Winesburg College, where he begins his sophomore year.
 In 2009, Roth's 30th book, The Humbling, was published.
 It tells the story of the last performances of Simon Axler, a celebrated stage actor.
 Roth's 31st book, Nemesis, was published on October 5, 2010.
 According to the book's notes, Nemesis is the last in a series of four "short novels", after Everyman, Indignation and The Humbling.
 In October 2009, during an interview with Tina Brown of The Daily Beast to promote The Humbling, Roth considered the future of literature and its place in society, stating his belief that within 25 years the reading of novels will be regarded as a "cultic" activity: